-Many staff members found themselves working over the weekend delivering devices to families and preparing hard copy material for students.
+Many school staff members found themselves working over the weekend delivering devices to families and preparing hard copy material for students.

 And contactless delivery to homes was the "preferred method" for getting materials to the majority of learners.

-An exemption was granted so that parents, caregivers or students would be able to enter a school site to collect materials or devices in limited circumstances.
+An exemption was granted so parents, caregivers or students would be able to enter a school site to collect materials or devices in limited circumstances.

 STORY CONTINUES AFTER LIVE BLOG

-Bay of Plenty principal Sarah Davis said it was more difficult for some students to participate in online learning due to a range of factors.
+Rotorua Girls' High principal Sarah Davis said it was more difficult for some students to participate in online learning due to a range of factors.

-This included device sharing between family members, a lack of internet connectivity and quiet space, students working from their phones and having to care for other siblings.
+This included device sharing between family members, lack of internet connectivity and quiet space, students working from their phones and having to care for other siblings.